Approximation game

 Note that the plot keeps dipping below the 2-good line over and over again.
 And there are some really nice approximations in there!
 The first arrow points to 22 / 7 ≈ 3.143 (s ≈ 0.009).
 The second arrow points to an even better one: 355 / 113 ≈ 3.141593 (s ≈ 0.00003).
 What’s up with that?

-Before we dive in, let’s confirm that π is not special.
-Luckily for us, these patterns crop up for other irrationals too.
-Here’s an example for e:
+Before we investigate, let’s confirm that π is not special.
+Surely enough, these patterns crop up for other irrationals too.
+And it’s not just famous transcendental constants; here’s √42:

 To understand what’s going on, we need to build a lengthier proof, although we’ll still stay within the realm of middle-school math.

-To get going, we make a simple observation: given some number r, we can always split it into an integer part v and a fractional part x that lies in the interval of [0, 1).
-In other words, 0 ≤ x < 1.
+First, we make a simple observation: given some number r, we can always split that number into an integer part v and a fractional part x that satisfies 0 ≤ x < 1.
+In other words, we’re rewriting r as v + x such that x falls in the interval [0, 1).

 Next, we divide the [0, 1) interval into K sub-intervals (“buckets”) of equal size: